cannam/bisquay/README.md

  * Bisquay is *quixotic* because SML is not an obvious choice of language for this purpose and there is no existing library of applicable code to build on.
-As much as anything, it is an effort to escape the rat race.
+It's done for fun.

  * Bisquay is a *compendium* because this repository contains (almost) no code, just a [Repoint](https://github.com/cannam/repoint) manifest